Facts about LeBron James

 LeBron James Biography

 LeBron James is a superstar guard for the Los Angeles Lakers and a four-time winner of the NBA’s most valuable player award.
-He has won NBA championships with three different teams.
+He has won NBA championships with three different teams, and in 2023 became the NBA’s all-time leading scorer.

 LeBron James was a high school phenomenon in Akron, Ohio; he skipped college to jump straight to the NBA, at the same time signing a $90 million endorsement deal with Phil Knight‘s Nike shoe company.
 Many wondered if James could live up to the public’s intense expectations, but he did: during the 2003-04 season he had 20.9 points, 5.7 assists and 5.5 rebounds per game, and was voted Rookie of the Year after leading the Cavaliers to a 35-47 season.
 (The previous year they had been 17-65).